Box 28, Arenas Valley, NM — A tiny country post office played a big role in my youth (Part 1)

 The certificate recording Mrs. Harper’s appointment as Arenas Valley Postmaster.

-The post office, located in the Harper’s ramshackle home, opened for business on January 1, 1947, adjacent to the former living room, which had been turned into a small “corner store”.
+The post office, located in the Harper’s ramshackle home, opened for business on January 1, 1947, adjacent to the Harper’s former living room, which had been turned into a small “corner store”.
 I recall the store, but not the post office as it was then.

 You are reading Part 1 of Box 28, Arenas Valley, New Mexico. | Go to Part 2.